theory-amsterdam/website-theory-amsterdam/README.md

 ```

 4. When you are happy with the result, commit the changes to the master branch.
 The site is then automatically deployed to https://theory-amsterdam.netlify.app/ and accessible under https://theory.amsterdam .

+## Troubleshooting

+This [information] might be useful.
+Sometimes, you might have to dele Hugo's default cache folder.